hazaveh/verify-domain/README.md

 </p>

 # VERIFY DOMAIN
 PHP Verify Domain lets you verify the ownership of a domain by validating uploaded file contents and TXT DNS records.
-You might have seen similar behaviour when verifying your domain on sites like "Google Search Console" and ...
+You might have seen similar behaviour when verifying your domain in services like "Google Search Console" and ...

+You can learn more about Verify Domain package in this [blog post](https://hazaveh.net/2023/10/verify-domain-ownership-in-php/).

 This library is compatible with php > 5 and has almost zero runtime dependency.